OMNIA Leadership Summit Theme: "LEADERS FOR JUST SUCH A TIME AS THIS"

 When leaders let us down...
 When ideologies of hate arise.
 When climate change denial is mocked by disasters while deniers ignore science in favor of personal gain - When our own government threatens to deport thousands of innocent Dreamers while building yet another wall of separation...
 When, worst of all, moral leaders fail to speak up, face up, and step up to fight these injustices... it's time for new leaders to take their place.

-IT doesn’t need to be that way!
-Join our three day Leadership Summit where we will challenge your theological limits and teach proven skills to help you STEP UP to your next level of leadership.
+That's why we want you at our three day Leadership Summit where we will challenge your theological limits and teach proven skills to help you STEP UP to your next level of leadership.

 CEU CREDITS AVAILABLE (Contact OMNIA for Details)